Anita K. Mann

 Hancock Whitney Bank

-Anita K. Mann is Vice President of Business Banking at Hancock Whitney Bank in Austin, Texas, where she serves as a trusted advisor to small and mid-sized businesses.
-Drawing on 22 years of experience in the banking industry, Anita specializes in delivering practical financial solutions tailored to each client’s growth and operational needs.
+Anita K. Mann is Vice President of Business Banking at Hancock Whitney Bank, serving businesses across Central Texas from North Austin to San Antonio.
+She is a trusted advisor to small and mid-sized businesses, drawing on more than 22 years of experience in the banking industry.
+Anita specializes in delivering practical financial solutions tailored to each client’s growth and operational needs.
 Her expertise spans conventional lending, SBA opportunities up to $10 million, cash flow management, and long-term strategic planning, helping entrepreneurs and business owners navigate both everyday challenges and expansion opportunities.

-Anita’s career journey began as a bank teller over two decades ago, driven by a willingness to learn, listen, and work diligently.
-Her academic background—a bachelor’s degree in psychology from San José State University and an MBA from Golden Gate University—has shaped her client-focused approach, blending technical banking expertise with empathy and cultural awareness.
-Fluent in Punjabi and professionally proficient in Spanish, Anita connects deeply with clients across diverse communities, building relationships grounded in trust and credibility.
+Anita’s career journey began over two decades ago as a bank teller, driven by a willingness to learn, listen, and work diligently.
+Her academic background includes a bachelor’s degree in psychology from San José State University and an MBA from Golden Gate University, which have shaped her client-focused approach by blending technical banking expertise with empathy, cultural awareness, and strong relationship building.
+Fluent in Punjabi and professionally proficient in Spanish, Anita connects deeply with clients across diverse communities, building trust-based relationships rooted in understanding and credibility.

 Beyond her professional role, Anita is deeply committed to community engagement and mentorship.
-She has volunteered with initiatives such as Coats for Kids, supporting children and families across Central Texas, and she emphasizes giving back as an integral part of her career.
-A first-generation college graduate and a dedicated parent, Anita views her work as both a professional mission and a personal responsibility, striving to create opportunities, representation, and meaningful impact for those around her.
+She actively volunteers with initiatives such as Light the Night, Coats for Kids, and Second Harvest, and she remains involved with organizations including the Austin Chamber of Commerce and IT Serve.
+A first-generation college graduate and a dedicated parent, Anita is the proud mother of two energetic boys, ages 4 and 6, who keep her motivated and grounded.
+She views her work as both a professional mission and a personal responsibility, striving to create opportunity, representation, and meaningful impact for the clients and communities she serves.

 • Golden Gate University - MBA